-In 2015, Jason founded EyeOnISISInLibya.com as a non-profit 501c3 monitoring service detailing the group's history, its interactions with other jihadi actors, and Western actions towards the group.
-Jason is the editor of The 2011 Libyan Uprisings and the Struggle for the Post-Qadhafi Future (Palgrave Macmillan June 2013) and lead author of Libya's Faustian Bargains: Breaking the Appeasement Cycle (Atlantic Council May 2014).
+In 2015, Jason founded EyeOnISISInLibya.com as a non-profit 501(c)(3) monitoring service detailing the Islamic State's history, its interactions with other jihadi actors, and Western actions toward the group.
+Jason is the editor of The 2011 Libyan Uprisings and the Struggle for the Post-Qadhafi Future (Palgrave Macmillan, June 2013) and lead author of Libya's Faustian Bargains: Breaking the Appeasement Cycle (Atlantic Council, May 2014).
 His analysis and opinion articles have appeared in The New York Times, The Wall Street Journal, The Spectator, Newsweek, The Financial Times, The Guardian, Foreign Policy, and Foreign Affairs.
 One of the few Western experts on the inner workings of Libya's jihadi militias, Mr. Pack is a frequent commentator on the BBC, France 24, CNN, VOA, and Al Jazeera.